DEADPXLZ/DEADPXLZ/README.md

 All this information is publicly available on any of the Cardano blockchain explorers and can be viewed by navigating to your token's mint transaction: https://cardanoscan.io/tokenPolicy/0a3c905527ef7de685688edda978ba4b888e6a913f67c3bdc95d1a06

-🤓If you want to go deeper down the rabbit hole, the mint tx metadata JSON template is available in <a href="https://github.com/DEADPXLZ/DEADPXLZ">the DEADPXLZ repo</a> & is compliant with the current <a href="https://github. com/cardano-foundation/CIPs/pull/85/commits/ed48e5a38b75eb31f16288338a3c1ef93fecde47">Cardano Metadata CIP NFT 721 standard</a>.
+🤓 If you want to go deeper down the rabbit hole, the mint tx metadata JSON template is available in <a href="https://github.com/DEADPXLZ/DEADPXLZ">the DEADPXLZ repo</a> & is compliant with the current <a href="https://github. com/cardano-foundation/CIPs/pull/85/commits/ed48e5a38b75eb31f16288338a3c1ef93fecde47">Cardano Metadata CIP NFT 721 standard</a>.

 Join the official channels to engage with the community & stay up to date with the upcoming sale events:
 - Twitter: https://twitter.com/PXLZ14